181192/P023-DockerMediaServer/README.md

 1. Install [docker-ce](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/).
 2. Clone the repository `git clone https://github.com/181192/P023-DockerMediaServer`.
 3. Setup env variables in the .env files.
-4. Run `docker network create proxy` to create a bridge network for the containers
-5. Run `docker-compose up` to set up the folder structure and downloading the images.
+4. Run `docker-compose up` to set up the folder structure and downloading the images.
 You may get some errors, but when everything is starting run `docker-compose down`.
 You shall now have all the data for the containers in `/opt/appdata/`.

 ```